gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 Reasoning can go on indefinitely.

-We just wanted run some `node` but we ended up increasing our attack surface!
+We just wanted to run some `node` but we ended up increasing our attack surface!

 Ok, installing `node` on our `host` seems to be dangerous, but we still need to develop our application.